-We consider revenue recognition a critical accounting policy given focus by management and investors.
+We consider revenue recognition a critical accounting policy given the calculation of revenue is dependent upon the effective design and operation of the controls over the maintenance and use of spreadsheets.
+This is due to the fact that the process to extract information from systems and databases is manual.
+Further, revenue is a focus of management and investors.
 However, although there are estimations required to recognize revenue, these estimates are not sensitive.